Indian locomotive class WCAM-2: History and Technical Specifications

 Late model WCAM-2's from BHEL made in 1998, including the passenger-specific version WCAM-2P, were rated 2916 hp in DC mode and 4715 hp in AC mode (max. speed 120 km/h in AC mode).
 These were used by WR and CR for fast trains, running at maximum speed.
 CR had tried the WCAM-2 and WCAM-2P units but found them usable only with speed restrictions.
 Some WCAM-2P units had only air brakes.
 With the WCAM-2 locos, MU operation was possible with up to 3 (4?) units.
 Some (all?) of the WCAM-2 locos were originally leased to IR, ownership remaining with BHEL, the manufacturers.

 In February 2012, upon conversion of Western Railway's Churchgate - Virar section from 1500 V DC to 25 kV AC, all the WCAM-2 locomotives were transferred to the Kalyan locomotive shed in the Central Railway zone.
 Following the conversion of Central line in June 2015 from 1500 V DC to 25kV AC, the WCAM-2 locomotives had their DC equipment progressively removed which led to improved performance caused by weight reduction.

 Retirement

 As the WCAM-2 locomotives have approached nearly 30 years in service, several issues have cropped up with age, like power loss on incline sections of Mumbai-Igatpuri and Mumbai-Pune lines, which has led to a few short distance trains being hauled by diesel locomotives.
 As a result, the Central Railways began to retire some of the older locomotives.
 The retirement began in December 2024, with 5 locomotives withdrawn from service and scrapped.
 3 more were withdrawn from service by July 2025.
-As of August 2025, 12 remain in operation.
+As of July 2026, 2 remain in operation running in inferior services.